Coronavirus help and support for your business

 We encourage you to take your time when reading and interacting with your emails or Internet Banking account.
 Ensure you double check email addresses and keep an eye out for any strange spelling mistakes or links.
 If you have any doubts, please contact us immediately.

-Cold calling is expected to become more common during this uncertain period.
-Calls may ring through from an unknown number, claiming to be your bank and insisting the need for you to provide personal information or transfer monies to a different account.
+Cold callers may ring through from an unknown number, claiming to be your bank and insisting the need for you to provide personal information or transfer monies to a different account.
 Please be aware that Unity would never ask for your personal bank details.
 End the call and get in contact with us.

 Scammers may approach their victims with fake product refunds whilst pretending to be travel agents, airlines and insurance companies.
 Be wary of any communications that promise you are owed large amounts of money, as this may well be fraudulent.
 If you are in doubt, call the company directly on a number you know to be correct – not the one supplied on the communication.